pjotrs-osnovskis/mr-softee-ms1/README.md

 ## Owners goals
 ---
-This website would be owned by the owner of the comany and used for informative pourpouses for potential clients.
+This website would be owned by the owner of the comany and used for informative purposes for potential clients.

 <br />